github/docs/content/github/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line.md

 1. Follow the interactive prompts.
 To add the remote and push the repository, confirm yes when asked to add the remote and push the commits to the current branch.

 1. Alternatively, to skip all the prompts, supply the path to the repository with the `--source` flag and pass a visibility flag (`--public`, `--private`, or `--internal`).
-For example, `gh repo create project-name --source=<em>path/to/repo</em> --public`.
+For example, `gh repo create --source=path/to/repo --public`.
 Specify a remote with the `--remote` flag.
 To push your commits, pass the `--push` flag.
 For more information about possible arguments, see the [GitHub CLI manual](https://cli.github.com/manual/gh_repo_create).

 ## Adding a project to {% data variables.product.product_name %} without {% data variables.product.prodname_cli %}